software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 18
 >
-> Implement the rest of the tasks of the fifth user story "As a user I want to filter reading recommendations based on the category so that I can find interesting recommendations easier".
+> Implement the rest of the tasks of the sixth user story "As a user I want to filter reading recommendations based on the category so that I can find interesting recommendations easier".
 >
 > The implementation should look roughly something like this:
 >